-- You may vote on each proposal when returning the enclosed proxy form, in which case the Common Shares will be voted in accordance with your choices. - You may, when appropriate, indicate a preference to abstain on any proposal, which will have the effect described in "VOTING" on page 29. - You may return a properly executed proxy form without indicating your preferences, in which case the proxies will vote the Common Shares as follows: (1) FOR election of the directors nominated by the Board of Directors, (2) FOR the proposal to ratify the Company's selection of KPMG LLP as independent public accountants for the fiscal year ending September 30, 2009, and (3) in the proxies' discretion on such other business as may properly come before the meeting.
+- · You may vote on each proposal, in which case the Common Shares will be voted in accordance with your choices. - You may, when appropriate, indicate a preference to abstain on any proposal, which will have the effect described in "VOTING" on page 27. - You may return a properly executed proxy form without indicating your preferences, in which case the proxies will vote the Common Shares as follows: (1) FOR election of the directors nominated by the Board of Directors, (2) FOR the proposal to ratify the Company's appointment of KPMG LLP as the Company's independent registered public accounting firm for the fiscal year ending September 30, 2010, and (3) in the proxy holder's discretion on such other business as may properly come before the meeting.